bjpop/gurita/docsrc/count.rst

 Count
 *****

-Count plots show the frequency of values in categorical features using bars.
+Count plots show the frequency of values within categorical features using bars.

 .. code-block:: bash